markokroselj/devops-hw2/README.md

 Docker compose secrets are used to manage password for database.
 For contact form, Discord web hook is saved inside ``.env`` file.

 Docker image for frontend is build using GitHub actions when new tag is created.
 Action builds images with tags using semantic versioning.
 Image is then pushed to Docker Hub registry.
+You can also manually trigger the action in GitHub.

 TLS is automatically configured using Caddy.

+Named volumes are used for database and Caddy.
+Bind mount volume is used for ``Caddyfile``.

+Backend starts when database service is heathy using heath check.
+All services always restart, unless they are manually stopped.
 # Host configuration

 Application stack was deployed on virtual machine server running Ubuntu 24.04.3.
 It has 4 core 2.8GHz CPU and 16GB of RAM.